Alumni Camp Retreat FAQ

 Q: How will the sleeping arrangements work?

 A: Boys in the boys cabin and girls in the girls cabin, of course!
 However, spouses and friends are allowed to stay together.
 This means your cabin might be mixed.
+Our non-binary campers can pick their cabin.
 We ask that everyone be courteous and respectful of all people and bring sleepwear that is appropriate in any situation.
 Also, remember this is camp, and we are maintaining the usual standards of camp during this event (i.e., there is no place for sexual relations at camp.
 It had to be said.
 It's still a kids' camp after all).

 Q: What should I bring?